 What does it cost?

 Stages 1 and 2 are provided to you entirely free by the Stratford Festival.
 The only cost to participate in the program is your students' theatre tickets and transportation for Stage 3.
-If your school serves low-income families and you wish to apply for subsidy of these costs, please see Festival School Support Fund.
+If your school serves low-income families and you wish to apply for subsidy of your bus expenses, please complete the Subsidy Request Form available below.

-If you have not already booked your tickets for Stage 3, a cheque for $120 is required to confirm your registration.
-This cheque will become the deposit for your ticket order.
+If you have not already booked your tickets for Stage 3, a deposit of $120 is required to confirm your registration.
+This will become the deposit for your ticket order.

 Who is it for?